jaykejriwal/bmic/README.md

 ## Brooklyn Multi-Interaction Corpus.

-This is the Python program used to pre-process Brooklyn Multi-Interaction Corpus.
+A Python program used to pre-process Brooklyn Multi-Interaction Corpus.

+The dataset can be requested from the original authors (https://github.com/andreas-weise/bmic)

 The program extracts metadata information from the BMIC corpus and combines the output into one big file.

-The program reads the following files -session_metadata JSON files from each folder   -ipu_data files from each session
+The program reads the following files -session_metadata JSON files from each folder
+  -ipu_data files from each session.

 The program can be executed in the following steps.